marcopeg/obsidian-crm/README.md

 Notes in your daily are automatically organized by day/time blocks and default to bullet lists so to facilitate note refactoring later on.

-Configure the template and shape of the time-based annotations in the `Mondo Settings`.
+Configure the template and shape of the time-based annotations in the `Mondo Settings` ⚙.

 Mondo keeps a log of all the notes that were created, modified, and opened each day in the _Daily Note_.
 That becomes your vault's hystory datatabase and also a damn good way to find out notes when you rememeber when you worked on someting.